thephez/docs-core/docs/reference/transactions-raw-transaction-format.md

 # Raw Transaction Format

-Dash transactions are broadcast between <<glossary:peers>> in a serialized byte format, called <<glossary:raw format>>.
-It is this form of a transaction which is SHA256(SHA256()) hashed to create the <<glossary:TXID>> and, ultimately, the <<glossary:merkle root>> of a <<glossary:block>> containing the transaction---making the transaction format part of the <<glossary:consensus rules>>.
+Dash transactions are broadcast between [peers](../resources/glossary.md#peer) in a serialized byte format, called [raw format](../resources/glossary.md#raw-format).
+It is this form of a transaction which is SHA256(SHA256()) hashed to create the [TXID](../resources/glossary.md#transaction-identifiers) and, ultimately, the [merkle root](../resources/glossary.md#merkle-root) of a [block](../resources/glossary.md#block) containing the transaction---making the transaction format part of the [consensus rules](../resources/glossary.md#consensus-rules).

-Dash Core and many other tools print and accept <<glossary:raw transactions>> encoded as hex.
+Dash Core and many other tools print and accept [raw transactions](../resources/glossary.md#raw-transaction) encoded as hex.

 Transactions prior to protocol version 70209 defaulted to version 1.
 Transaction version 2 was the default in protocol versions => 70209 and < 70213.
 Version 2 transactions have the same format, but the `lock_time` parameter was redefined by [BIP68](https://github.com/bitcoin/bips/blob/master/bip-0068.mediawiki) to enable relative lock-times.
-(Note: transactions in the <<glossary:block chain>> are allowed to list a higher version number to permit <<glossary:soft forks>>, but they are treated as version 2 transactions by current software.)
+(Note: transactions in the [block chain](../resources/glossary.md#block-chain) are allowed to list a higher version number to permit [soft forks](../resources/glossary.md#soft-fork), but they are treated as version 2 transactions by current software.)

 Dash Core 0.13.0 (protocol version 70213) introduced transaction version 3 as part of the [DIP2 - Special Transactions](https://github.com/dashpay/dips/blob/master/dip-0002.md) implementation.
-Details of the changes introduced by this feature and currently implemented <<glossary:special transactions>> can be found in the [Special Transactions section](../reference/transactions-special-transactions.md) below as well as in the [DIP](https://github.com/dashpay/dips/blob/master/dip-0002.md).
+Details of the changes introduced by this feature and currently implemented [special transactions](../resources/glossary.md#special-transactions) can be found in the [Special Transactions section](../reference/transactions-special-transactions.md) below as well as in the [DIP](https://github.com/dashpay/dips/blob/master/dip-0002.md).

 A raw transaction has the following top-level format: